Frances1996/HFFST/README.md

 ## Code Reference & Citation
 This implementation is based on the publicly available code from [TRIPLEX](https://github.com/NEXGEM/TRIPLEX).
-The original work is described in the paper:

 @inproceedings{chung2024accurate,
   title={Accurate Spatial Gene Expression Prediction by integrating Multi-resolution features}, author={Chung, Youngmin and Ha, Ji Hun and Im, Kyeong Chan and Lee, Joo Sang},